Cabarrus County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended for 30 days.
+If you submitted to chemical testing and your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended under North Carolina law.

 If You Refused Testing

-• Implied Consent Law in North Carolina: North Carolina, like all states, has an implied consent law.
-This means that by driving on North Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing has severe consequences, as detailed above.
+North Carolina's implied consent law means that by driving on North Carolina roads, you have implicitly agreed to submit to chemical testing if requested by law enforcement.
+Refusal to comply can result in severe penalties.

 The ALR/Administrative Hearing